makersacademy/takeaway-challenge/README_for_EvaD.md

  ## User Stories

-  - As a customer
+  - As a customer</br>
-  So that I can check if I want to order something
+  So that I can check if I want to order something</br>
-  I would like to see a list of dishes with prices
+  I would like to see a list of dishes with prices</br>

 This user story will have us creating a list of dishes with their matching prices.
 A data structure with keys and matching values probably means the use of a hash in this case.
 Our program's main object will be a Menu class for now.
-It would also be great to declare this hash as a constant of our class (as this is our takeway menu)
+My logic at this point would be to declare this hash as a constant of our class (as this is our takeway menu customers can choose from).

-  - As a customer
+  - As a customer</br>
-  So that I can order the meal I want
+  So that I can order the meal I want</br>
-  I would like to be able to select some number of several available dishes
+  I would like to be able to select some number of several available dishes</br>

-  - As a customer
+  - As a customer</br>
-  So that I can verify that my order is correct
+  So that I can verify that my order is correct</br>
   I would like to check that the total I have been given matches the sum of the various dishes in my order